 Example:

-If the problem is big enough, the conversion is easy.
+If the problem is big enough, the affiliate conversion is easy.

-Step 3: Check Commission Rates and Payout Rules (so you avoid earning pennies)
+Step 3: Check Affiliate Commission Rates and Payout Rules (To Avoid Earning Pennies)

 Some affiliate programs are generous.